-Each party and their advisor shall receive a copy of the Investigative Report for their review and written response, at least ten (10) calendar days prior to a hearing or other time of determination regarding responsibility.
+Each party and their advisor shall receive a copy of the Statement of Evidence for their review and written response, at least ten (10) calendar days prior to a hearing or other time of determination regarding responsibility.
 If a party disagrees with an investigator's determination about relevance, the party may argue relevance in their written response.